CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  ***<div align="center">Amazon Simple Storage Service (Amazon S3)</div>*** **<div align="center">Object storage</div>**

- is a service that provides object-level storage.
+ Is a service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.
 Amazon S3 offers unlimited storage space.
 The maximum file size for an object in Amazon S3 is 5 TB.
 You can also use the Amazon S3 versioning feature to track changes to your objects over time.

 In **object storage**, each object consists of data (image, video, text document, or any other type of file), metadata (information about what the data is, how it is used, the object size, and so on), and a key (unique identifier).